audio-projects/tube-models/docs/estimate-mu.md

 ### Zero or Negative Currents

 **Handling strategy**:
-- Points with zero current are naturally excluded by the bracketing condition
+- Points with zero current cannot bracket the positive target current and therefore do not contribute
-- Negative current measurements (noise) are treated as zero
+- Negative current measurements are not clamped; they may appear as the lower bound, but only series that cross the target current influence the result
-- The upper bound condition ($I_{p,upper} < I_{target}$) ensures only valid positive currents are used
+- The bracketing requirement ($I_{p,lower} \leq I_{target} \leq I_{p,upper}$) ensures the calculation proceeds only when the series reaches or exceeds the target current

 ## Advantages Over Traditional Methods